Skip to content or footer

 Internal combustion or fuel cell engines, must meet A70.

-Lithium Batteries: Portable electronic devices (PED) containing lithium metal or lithium ion cells or batteries, including medical devices such as portable oxygen concentrators (POC) and consumer electronics such as cameras, mobile phones, laptops and tablets.
-For lithium metal batteries the lithium metal content must not exceed 2 g and for lithium ion batteries the Watt-hour rating must not exceed 100 Wh.
+Lithium batteries: Portable electronic devices (PED) containing lithium metal or lithium-ion cells or batteries, including medical devices such as portable oxygen concentrators (POC), and consumer electronics such as cameras, mobile phones, laptops and tablets.
+For lithium metal batteries, the lithium metal content must not exceed 2 g and for lithium-ion batteries the Watt-hour rating must not exceed 100 Wh.
 Devices in checked baggage must be completely switched off and must be protected from damage.
 Each person is limited to a maximum of 15 PED.

 *The operator may approve the carriage of more than 15 PED.